xapian/xapian-developer-guide/index.rst

    There needs to be a section about OS X and bindings, somewhere.

-   build-system/index [ configure options, tips for aiding development, vagrant ] tests/index [ eatmydata, debugging, valgrind, make targets, running individual tests, lldb/gdb, gprof/purify/insure/lcov, data -> db indexing (tests/testdata & code in tests/harness/)), where the dbs live (eg tests/.glass) ]
+   build-system/index [ configure options ]
+   tests/index [ eatmydata, debugging, valgrind, make targets, running individual tests, lldb/gdb, gprof/purify/insure/lcov, data -> db indexing (tests/testdata & code in tests/harness/)), where the dbs live (eg tests/.glass) ]
-   writing-code/index [C++ features, naming conventions, code formatting, API structure, portability] releases/index [how to make a release, Debian packages] deprecation
+   releases/index [how to make a release, Debian packages]

 .. documentation is worth having some conversation about